pedinistar/storeit/README.md

 ![Project Logo](./public/assets/icons/logo-full-brand.svg)
 # **StoreIt: Comprehensive File Management System**

 **StoreIt** is an advanced file management platform for seamless document and media organization.
-With its sleek, user-friendly interface, StoreIt empowers you to easily handle documents, images, videos, audio files, and more.
+Built with concepts from the [JavaScript Mastery YouTube Channel](https://www.youtube.com/@javascriptmastery), With its sleek, user-friendly interface, StoreIt empowers you to easily handle documents, images, videos, audio files, and more.
 Whether you’re storing, searching, or sharing files, StoreIt ensures a streamlined experience.

 ---